First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Associated self-similar energy measures

-We record a converse bound to the previous result (A corresponding bound in the case $p = 2$ plays an important role in \cite{Mur23+}). \begin{prop} In the same setting of Theorem \ref{thm.PI}, there exists a constant $C > 0$ (depending only on the constant associated with Assumption \ref{a:reg-ss}) such that for any Borel set $U$ of $K$ and $f \in \mathcal{F}_{p}$,
+The following proposition gives a converse bound to Proposition \ref{prop.KS-local.1}.
+(A corresponding bound in the case $p = 2$ plays an important role in \cite{Mur23+}.) \begin{prop} Assume that \eqref{rational} and \eqref{scaling} hold.
+Then there exists a constant $C > 0$ (depending only on the constant associated with Assumption \ref{a:reg-ss}) such that for any Borel set $U$ of $K$ and $f \in \mathcal{F}_{p}$,

 \end{prop} \begin{proof} Let $U \in \mathcal{B}(K)$, $\delta > 0$ and $f \in \mathcal{F}_{p}$.
 Then Lemma \ref{lem.upper} tells us that